|®||Fourteen anomalies of the Honda GL1000 ignition that make it one of the most difficult to time of all vintage Honda streetbikes.|

 8. Although the original TEC brand points assemblies were very high quality, aftermarket substitutes and even the latest TEC branded factory replacements are fair to very poor, resulting in reduced precision, reliability and durability.
 Avoid them.

 10. Honda designed into the points system pry points for adjusting the point gap.
-These pry points are meant to be facilitated with a screwdriver, but they are inadequate and difficult to use.
-Creative alternatives are necessary.
+These pry points are meant to be facilitated with a screwdriver, but they are difficult to use.

 11. There are Taiwanese hold-down screws on these point assemblies.
 They look like they are a combination of flat blade and Phillips but they are actually neither.
 It’s best to use only a flat blade screwdriver on them.
 Using a Phillips screwdriver will tear up these delicate screws’ heads.